mfkiwl/rk-open-docs/Dept3/Linux/ApplicationNote/Rockchip_Developer_Guide_Buildroot_Weston/Rockchip_Developer_Guide_Buildroot_Weston_EN.md

 c.
 Special environment variables

-Generally, these environment variables are set in the startup script of Weston, which is located in /etc/init.d/S50launcher of the SDK firmware, for example:
+Generally, these environment variables are set in these places:

+1. The startup script of Weston, which is located in /etc/init.d/S50launcher of the SDK firmware, for example:

 ```shell
     # /etc/init.d/S50launcher